-FAA Approval label: like all rear facing only car seats, the base is not approved for use on aircraft but the carrier portion of the seat is approved.
+FAA Approval label: the base for this seat is not approved for use on aircraft but the carrier portion of the seat is approved.
 The label on the left side of the carrier states the FAA approval.

 The base is 13 inches tall at the Anti Rebound Bar, well over the 9 inch maximum width for most airlines’ overhead bins.
 We’d suggest that families who travel with the Fit2 either leave the base at home or check the base in the original box.